A step by step tutorial to learn how to make and use Fire Cider.

-Want a simple, wholesome and economical way to give your immune system a boost through the long and dreary days of winter?
+Want a simple and economical way to boost your immune system through the dreary days of winter?
 Let’s make Fire Cider!

-Fire cider is apple cider vinegar (organic and raw are a must) that is steeped with basically any and all fruits, veggies, herbs and the like that are rich in vitamins and possess antibacterial, anti microbial, antioxidant and/or anti inflammatory properties.
+Fire cider is apple cider vinegar (ACV) that is steeped with fruits, veggies, herbs etc. Choose ingredients that are rich in vitamins and possess antibacterial, anti microbial, antioxidant and/or anti inflammatory properties.
 These ingredients work together harmoniously to improve your blood flow, respiratory function, heart health and digestion.

-It’s delicious, it’s super easy to make and it’ll help ya defend against all those gross little guys that want to crawl into your nose and ruin your day.
+It’s delicious, easy to make and will help defend against all those gross things that want to crawl into your nose and ruin your day.
 Let’s Learn how to make and use fire cider!

 How the heck do I make it?

-It truly couldn’t be simpler.
-You chop up all the listed ingredients (and feel free to add your own!)
-The key is chopping things to create as much surface area for the ACV (apple cider vinegar) to penetrate and absorb as possible.
-Add everything to a cleaned and sterilized vessel (we use a half gallon mason jar at home and a 5 gallon food-safe bucket for our larger “for sale” batches), pour over enough organic raw ACV to cover and steep for about a month.
-Once fully steeped, strain out the solids, add as much RAW, ORGANIC, LOCAL honey as you like, to taste and bottle up the remaining liquid gold health elixir.
+It couldn’t be simpler.
+You chop up all the listed ingredients (and feel free to add your own!).
+The key is chopping things to create as much surface area for the ACV to penetrate and absorb as possible.
+Add everything to a cleaned and sterilized vessel.
+We use a half gallon mason jar at home and a 5 gallon food-safe bucket for our larger “for sale” batches.
+Then, pour over enough organic raw ACV to cover your ingredients and steep for about a month.
+Once fully steeped, strain out the solids, add as much RAW, ORGANIC, LOCAL honey as you like, to taste, and bottle up the remaining liquid gold health elixir.

 What the heck do I do with it?